-Valeria made a translation of the Quran into Russian.
+Valeria made a translation of the Quran into Russian that was possible with the help of contract translation services.
 The edition, published in 1995, was the first to be available in Russia, Central Asia and the Caucasus.

 Besides being a translator and an interpreter, Valeria (Iman) Porokhova played a prominent role in Muslims’ affairs in Russia and Central Asia.